OTAT-1300 Occupational Therapy Principles

 2 Credits

 Under supervision of assigned agency personnel, students apply knowledge, skills and techniques learned in concurrent OTAT courses and weekly discussion seminar.
 Assignment to agencies includes traditional and non-traditional settings servicing clients with developmental disabilities.
-Seminar: 15 hours per semester.
+Grading for OTAT-1850 is P for Pass or NP for No Pass.

-Other Required Hours: Practicum: 105 hours per semester.
+Other Required Hours: Practicum: 105 hours per semester; Seminar: 15 hours per semester.

 Prerequisite(s): OTAT-1310 Task Analysis or concurrent enrollment, and departmental approval.